Back to Resources

 If you are setting up a company in the UAE, the first real decision you face is this: freezone or mainland?

 It sounds simple, but this single choice affects your costs, your banking experience, who you can sell to, how many visas you can sponsor, and how your business is perceived by clients and partners.
+You will also need to choose the right business license type for your activities.
 And there is a surprising amount of bad advice out there, much of it coming from consultancies that profit from pushing you toward the more expensive option.

 Here is the honest breakdown.
 No upselling, no spin.